 And they began to accuse Him, saying, "We found this man misleading our nation and forbidding to pay taxes to Caesar, and saying that He Himself is Christ, a King."Luke 23:2(NASB)

 Every accusation against Him was illegitimate.
 They accused Him of incitement to riot, but nothing was further from the truth.
 He was meek and lowly and came to save His people from their sin.
-Jesus came to give them rest from their labour; spiritual nourishment for their soul - forgiveness of sin and life everlasting.
-He came to re-establish the nations' covenant with God, so they would return to being His chosen people, who would tell the world of God's goodness and grace.
+Jesus came to give them rest from their labour, spiritual nourishment for their soul, forgiveness of sin, and life everlasting.
+He came to re-establish the nation of Israel's covenant with God, so they would return to being His chosen people who would tell the world of God's goodness and grace.

 The final accusation was perhaps the most shocking.
 Jesus, the anointed Messiah of God was their rightful King.
 He had been sent from the Father to set up His kingdom of righteousness - not a worldly kingdom but the kingdom of heaven, but FIRST His people had to repent of their sin and believe on the Lord Jesus for the forgiveness of sin.

 Heavenly Father, as I consider Christ's trial before Pilate and the circumstances surrounding His crucifixion, I wonder if I would have been among those that accused Him... or part of the believing remnant.
 Would I have denied Him or remained faithful?
 Thank You that by Your grace I heard the gospel and believed on the Lord Jesus Christ for the forgiveness of my sins.
-Thank You that He was willing to face a barrage of false accusation and terrible suffering on my account.
-Thank You for 2000 years of grace - and I pray that many people may come to faith in His sacrificial death and glorious resurrection today... and in the brief time we have left.
+Thank You that He was willing to face a barrage of false accusations and terrible suffering on my account.
+Thank You for 2000 years of grace.
+I pray that many people may come to faith in His sacrificial death and glorious Resurrection today and in the brief time we have left.
 This I ask in Jesus' name, AMEN.